dice-cyfronet/atmosphere/doc/api/port_mapping_templates.md

 ## List Port Mapping Templates

-Get a list of Port Mapping Templates defined for a given Appliance Type.
+Get a list of Port Mapping Templates defined for a given Appliance Type (or a given Dev Mode Property Set, when used in the development mode).

 ```
 GET /port_mapping_templates
 ```

-Parameters:
+Parameters (one of the following is required):

-+ `appliance_type_id` (required) - The ID of the appliance type which Port Mapping Templates you'd like to get
++ `appliance_type_id` - The ID of the appliance type which Port Mapping Templates you'd like to get
++ `dev_mode_property_set_id` - The ID of the Development Mode Property Set of an Appliance, which Port Mapping Templates you'd like to get

 ```json
 {